The Walls Project's Baton Roots Community Farm Awarded National Endowment for the Arts Grant

 which operates Baton Roots Community Farm at BREC Howell Park, and Mayor-President

-Sharon Weston Broome’s HealthyBR initiative, to develop a comprehensive master plan
+Sharon Weston Broome’s HealthyBR initiative, to develop a master plan for four acres

-students will lend their expertise in design and engineering to help develop the plan
+will lend their expertise in design and engineering to help develop the plan with

 “The LSU Coastal Sustainability Studio will facilitate design studios where our students and faculty will work collaboratively with artists and design consultants to help develop a master plan for the Baton Roots Community Farm.
 Our intention is to help this valuable community space expand in scope from urban agriculture to creative place making by incorporating public art with community gardening, green infrastructure and urban ecology,” said Nicholas Serrano, LSU assistant professor of Landscape Architecture, who is a principal investigator for the project.